[DIY] Dual Cycloidal gear train with Internal or External output - 3D Print

 Assembly

-Once familiar with the steps, proceed with the gluing, ideally while making sure to align the 3 dots while doing so.
+Once familiar with the steps, proceed with the gluing, ideally making sure to align the 3 dots while doing so.
 These dots just facilitate counting the numbers of turns.

-- Install the cycloidal discs
+• Install the cycloidal discs

-- Glue in the pins-holding hexapus (well-know cousin of the octopus)
+2. Glue in the pins-holding hexapus (well-know cousin of the octopus)

 The instructions are similar for the traditional cycloidal model.

-Invented by Lorenz Braren and patented in 1925.
+Supposedly invented by Lorenz Braren and patented in 1925.
 Sehr schön !

-Once again, shoutout to the extremely useful ME Virtuoso website where one can parametrically simulate their own planetary / wolfrom / cycloidal / harmonic / wave drives, and
+Once again, shoutout to the extremely useful ME Virtuoso website where one can parametrically simulate their own planetary / wolfrom / cycloidal / harmonic / wave drives, and then download the STEP / DXF files.
+Some of which he also CNC'd or 3D printed, and tested on the ProMakina Youtube channel

 Comments